Stormix/Stormix/README.md

 # 👋 Hello World!

 I am a software engineer based in south of France.
-I'm passionate about software engineering, robotics, and everything in-between.
-I've worked with tools ranging from PHP / Laravel, JS/TS, Python, C++, Java :( and most web Frontend Technologies (Vue, React ...).
+I'm passionate about software engineering, robotics, and everything in-betwee.
 I love to learn and contribute in any and every possible way.

 ## To know a little more about me...

 - 🌱 I’m currently learning **Rust**

-- 👨‍💻 All of my projects are available at [https://stormix.co/](https://stormix.co/)
+- 👨‍💻 All of my projects are available at [repositories](https://github.com/Stormix?tab=repositories&type=source)

-- 📝 I regularly write articles on [https://blog.stormix.co/](https://blog.stormix.co/)

-- 💬 Ask me about **Typescript / Web security / Hybrid Apps**
+- 💬 Ask me about **Typescript / React / Web security / Hybrid Apps**
 - 📫 How to reach me **hello@stormix.co**

 ### Connect with me